TouK/akka-http-swagger/README.md

 of necessary swagger annotations (which force you to write the same information twice).

-see an [Example](src/test/scala/pl/touk/swaggerAkkaHttp/test/Example.scala) for usage or copy an [MinimalExample template](src/test/scala/pl/touk/swaggerAkkaHttp/test/MinimalExample.scala).
+see an [Example](src/test/scala/pl/touk/swaggerAkkaHttp/test/Example.scala) for usage or copy a [MinimalExample template](src/test/scala/pl/touk/swaggerAkkaHttp/test/MinimalExample.scala).

 (as of 31.08.2015):
 ####working: